| ||The Principles set forth general rules which are basically conceived for “international commercial contracts”.

 2. “Commercial” contracts

 The restriction to “commercial” contracts is in no way intended to take over the distinction traditionally made in some legal systems between “civil” and “commercial” parties and/or transactions, i.e. to make the application of the Principles dependent on whether the parties have the formal status of “merchants” (commerçants, Kaufleute) and/or the transaction is commercial in nature.
-The idea is rather that of excluding from the scope of the Principles so-called “consumer transactions” which are within the various legal systems being increasingly subjected to special rules, mostly of a mandatory character, aimed at protecting the consumer, i.e. a party who enters into the contract otherwise than in the course of its trade or profession.
+The idea is rather that of excluding from the scope of the Principles so-called “consumer transactions” which, within the various legal systems, are increasingly being subjected to special rules, mostly of a mandatory character, aimed at protecting the consumer, i.e. a party who enters into the contract otherwise than in the course of its trade or profession.

 3. The Principles and domestic contracts between private persons

 Notwithstanding the fact that the Principles are conceived for international commercial contracts, there is nothing to prevent private persons from agreeing to apply the Principles to a purely domestic contract.
 Any such agreement would however be subject to the mandatory rules of the domestic law governing the contract.

 4. The Principles as rules of law governing the contract